+Table 1 Uncompressed data size and bitrate

 Known compression technology

 Visual volumetric video-based coding (V3C) and video-based point cloud compression (V-PCC) [6]

 Conversion from other formats

 Point clouds can be obtained by sampling from surface-based formats such as meshes.
 Such transformation is lossy.
 There are different sampling methods (e.g. methods based on face sampling, on texture map sampling, on ray casting from a grid, etc.) and it’s up to the content provider to select the appropriate sampling method depending on the content and creative intent.